rafalq/Code-Institute-Project-2/README.md

 All tests for the game were run manually.

 When I start the game all counter screens (the highest score and the sequence length)are empty.

 All buttons, except the Plus, the Reset and the Rules button, are blocked.

 I press the Plus button and the middle screen displays 1, each click adds 1.

 After clicking the Play button, the sequence starts to run.

 All buttons are blocked excluding the Reset and the Rules that always work.

 When the colors stop flashing, I press the Play and get the sequence to display again.

 1 point is subtracted from the life points number.
 When it is O, pressing the Play during my turn does nothing.
 The same as pushing the Plus until I press one of the Color buttons.

 If I repeat the sequence correctly, the highest score screen diplays the tick sign and my score is recorded.

 The Play is blocked, the Plus - unblocked.

 I check the Rules again.

 I press all the buttons - just the Plus and the Reset are active.

 I go on.

 I press the Reset.

 The sequence counter zeroes.
 My highest score is kept.

 When I am inncorect with my sequence, the top screen displays the x sign and resets immediately.

-Everything is like from the beginning except the saved score.
+Everything is the same as at the beginning except the saved score.

 The website can be open with the browsers:  Firefox (Version 70.0.1), Opera (Version 63.0.3), Internet Explorer (Version 11.0.9), Google Chrome (Version 77.0.3 ); responsive on mobiles, tablets, kindels.

 There were some issue in the Internet Explorer browser, the game neither work nor play the sounds.
 I could only use the Plus button.
 I needed to create a different "for" loop with the IIFE for the browser only:

 ```javascript
 (function(index) {